Non-Abelian and Type-A Conformal Anomalies from Euler Descent: A dilaton effective action

 \section{A dilaton effective action}

-Following the seminal paper by Komargodski and Schwimmer (KS) \cite{Komargodski:2011vj}, one can interpret four dimensional renormalization group flows via spontaneous breaking of conformal symmetry.
-Generically, one considers the RG flow between a UV CFT whose type-A conformal anomaly is $a_{UV}E_4(\omega)$, and an IR CFT whose matter fields contribute $a_{IR}E_4(\omega)$. 't Hooft anomaly matching is then ensured via the contribution of the ``type-A" part of the \textit{dilaton effective action}:
+Inspired by the seminal paper by Komargodski and Schwimmer (KS) \cite{Komargodski:2011vj}, one can interpret four dimensional renormalization group flows via spontaneous breaking of conformal symmetry.
+In the literature, one uses anomaly matching for the type-A \textit{Weyl anomaly}.
+In this case, one considers the RG flow between a UV CFT whose type-A Weyl anomaly is $a_{UV}E_4(\omega)$, and an IR CFT whose matter fields contribute $a_{IR}E_4(\omega)$. 't Hooft anomaly matching is then ensured via the contribution of the ``type-A" part of the \textit{dilaton effective action}: